About Mary Ann

 "There were a few rough spots at first," she admits, "and I had to get used to the feeling of having the fluid inside."
 Now, though, PD has become routine.
 "It's like a part of you," says Mary Ann.
 "I can tell when I need an extra exchange, and I know how to use the different solutions to take off more water."
 Mary Ann and her husband hardly even notice the night-time hum of the cycler any more.

 Still a good choice

 Mary Ann is still happy with her choice of CCPD.
 "I don't know why anyone wouldn't choose PD," she says.
 She thinks it is a choice that is easy to live with.
 Mary Ann feels good and finds that her diet and fluid limits are easy to manage.
 The only medicines she needs are vitamins and phosphate binders.
 And, best of all, she has the freedom to travel.
 "If you go on PD, you can do anything," she says.
 She's been on cruises, and done lots of U.S. travel.
 In September of 2004, she's planning a trip to Mexico.

 Mary Ann likes her CCPD so well that she has decided NOT to put her name on the transplant list.
 Why?
-“What would be different?” she asks.
-“I’d still have to take medications.
-The only thing I wouldn’t have is the boxes of dialysate crowding my living room,” she laughs.
+"What would be different?" she asks.
+"I'd still have to take medicines.
+The only thing I wouldn't have is the boxes of dialysate crowding my living room," she laughs.